 I’ve provided further details after the itinerary for all your options on how to do this itinerary without driving yourself, which you should definitely check out.

 If you have a little longer in Iceland, check out our seven day Iceland itinerary, which covers a few more highlights, and is aimed at those visiting in winter.
-We also have a shorter three day Iceland itinerary if you have a bit less time, as well as a complete Iceland ring road itinerary.

 We’d also recommend reading this post in conjunction with our guide to planning a trip to Iceland, which has lots of practical information on travelling in Iceland including detailed planning steps and practicalities.